26 Apr Aerosource-H Ribbon Cutting

 Hannah Chretien, executive director of Ballard Economic and Industrial committee, says these jobs create a ripple effect for the area.

 “Just because it does not have a direct impact doesn’t mean there isn’t indirect impact,” Chretien said.
-“For instance if you are a farmer I know the Aerosource is procuring some of their crops from other places within Kentucky, so you could have a chance to be growing for a company like Aerosource and not even be in that community.”
+“For instance, if you are a farmer, I know that Aerosource is procuring some of their crops from other places within Kentucky, so you could have a chance to be growing for a company like Aerosource and not even be in that community.”

-“It’s a really interesting story behind the fact that locallyor in Kentucky got to come back from going to tobacco to hemp,” Lewis said, “and that’s a story that’s really easy to get behind.”
+“It’s a really interesting story that Kentucky has been able to move from growing tobacco to a new cash crop like hemp,” Lewis said, “and that’s a story that’s really easy to get behind.”

 Pape says the areas knowledge on Hemp made it easier to invest.
-Aerosource-H is the only hemp processor and handler in Ballard county and the county currently does not have any hemp growers.
+AerosourceH is the only hemp processor and handler in Ballard county which currently does not have any hemp growers.
 The Kentucky Department of Agriculture is allowing more people to apply for both licenses in 2019.
 KDA also approved more than 42,000 acres of Hemp for planting.